ameerkat/sc2rep-drupal/readme.markdown

 ### phpsc2replay TODO
 These could just be for newer replays.

-* TODO Try with older replays
+* Try with older replays
 * Fix Winner Detection
 * Fix APM